-- 1. Help raise the public profile of the National Day of Mourning through social media, articles and letters to the editor.
+1. Help raise the public profile of the National Day of Mourning through social media, articles and letters to the editor.
 Would you rather support National Day of Mourning Plymouth than engage in what is fundamentally a celebration of white supremacy, the theft of a continent and the genocide of Indigenous peoples?
 Say why on your Facebook page, via twitter, or in your local paper.
-Send a copy of what you write to National Day of Mourning organizers at info@uaine.org. - 2.
-Use Thanksgiving Day as a 'teachable moment' to educate family and friends.
+Send a copy of what you write to National Day of Mourning organizers at info@uaine.org.